 CJAS is a multi-disciplinary business journal, accepting conceptual and empirical papers written in either English or French within the following streams:

 CJAS especially welcomes inter-disciplinary research that draws from two or more of the established business disciplines listed above.

-The most recent two-year citation impact rating for CJAS is .714, ranking it 77/103 business journals, and 108/144 management journals listed with Thompson Reuters’ Web of Science.
+The most recent two-year citation impact rating for CJAS is 0.756, ranking it 77/103 business journals and 108/144 management journals listed with Thompson Reuters’ Web of Science.

 CJAS publishes quarterly, with 8 to 10 articles per issue.
-In 2010, 65% of submitting corresponding authors was affiliated with institutions from outside of Canada, reflecting a highly-diverse international base of contributors.
+In 2020, 65% of submitting corresponding authors were affiliated with institutions from outside of Canada, reflecting a highly diverse international base of contributors.